New York State Bar Pro Bono Requirement

-- Pro bono work must be law-related and supervised by an attorney in order to qualify.
+- Pro bono work must be law-related and supervised by an attorney or judge in order to qualify.

-- Internships with a broad range of organizations including legal services providers; public defender and prosecutor offices; not-for-profit organizations; state, local, or federal government agencies or legislative bodies; and judges or court systems all count as long as the work is law-related and supervised by an attorney.
+- Internships with a broad range of organizations including legal services providers; public defender and prosecutor offices; not-for-profit organizations; state, local, or federal government agencies or legislative bodies; and judges or court systems can all count if the work is law-related and properly supervised.

 - Pro bono work abroad can also qualify if it is law-related and properly supervised.
 You will be asked to explain the nature and circumstances of the work in detail.

-- Pro bono work at a law firm qualifies as long as no fee is being paid, and the work is duly supervised and law related.
+- Pro bono work at a law firm can qualify as long as no fee is being paid, and the work is duly supervised and law related.

 - Many of the University of Chicago Law clinics count.
-Please contact the Law School's Pro Bono Coordinator with specific questions.
+Please contact the Law School's Pro Bono staff with specific questions.

-- You may receive funding or academic credit for work you do to satisfy the requirement.
+- You are allowed to receive funding or academic credit for qualifying pro bono work and still satisfy the requirement.